 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer

-abuse) in education and all staff should be aware of it and of their school or colleges policy and procedures for dealing with it.
+Sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer abuse) in education and all staff should be aware of it and of their school or colleges policy and procedures for dealing with it.

 Indicators in a child/ young person

 Self-harm - eating disorders, self-mutilation Poor self-image, self-harm, self-hatred

 and suicide attempts

 Running away from home Inappropriate sexualised conduct

 Reluctant to undress for PE Withdrawal, isolation or excessive worrying

 Pregnancy Sexual knowledge or behaviour

 inappropriate to age/stage of development,

 or that is unusually explicit

 Inexplicable changes in behaviour, such as Poor attention / concentration (world of

 becoming aggressive or withdrawn their own)

 Pain, bleeding, bruising or itching in genital Sudden changes in schoolwork habits,

 and /or anal area become truant

 Sexually exploited or indiscriminate choice Attendance concerns

 of sexual partners